kevinrider/phpetrade/README.md

 # phpetrade

 A library of php classes and examples that connects to the [E*Trade v1 REST API](https://apisb.etrade.com/docs/api/account/api-account-v1.html).
-Accounts, Alerts, Market, and Order end points are fully implemented.
-The Authorization endpoint has all functions implemented except Renew/Revoke Access token methods.
+Authorization, Accounts, Alerts, Market, and Order end points are fully implemented.

 ## Disclosure